avct/uasurfer/README.md

 User Agent Surfer is a Go package that will parse and abstract HTTP User-Agent strings with particular attention to speed, resource efficiency, and accuracy.
 Layout engine, browser language, and esoteric attributes are not parsed but are available in the BrowserProfile.UA string.

-The reason for creating this library is other popular UA string parsers in 2015 are about 8-12x slower, use 20x more memory, and are not nearly as accurate on versioning nor identifying the form factor (device type).

 Web browsers and operating systems that account for 98.5% of all worldwide use are identified.

 # Example